JosephAnsah1/Photo-Explorer/README.md

 # Photo-Explorer
-This is an Android App which allows users to navigate through preloaded photos while enjoying their favorite songs
+This is an Android App which allows users to navigate through preloaded photos while enjoying their favorite songs while maintaining security